College for Basenji Owners

 The rest of the first 10 Grand Champions, who received special recognition from AKC are: GCH Ahmahr Nahr's Harlequin Cassanova Jack At White Wa, GCH Meisterhaus Dazzle 'N' Daze, GCH Tazamisha's Critical Mass, GCH Eldorado's Akuaba One More Time, GCH Emerant's The Navigator, GCH Ab-Rafiki The Icon Of Cool, GCH 'Tis-A Arubmec's Circle Of Life, GCH Taji's Klassic Lil Black Dress SC and GCH Wakili Signet Dooney.

 2010 Found by Rhoda Johnson-Byrne in Meridian, Idaho, just off Interstate 84: "East Basenji Street."
 It is set in a suburb of streets named after dog breeds.
 A Google search uncovered these additional streets named for our breed: Basenji Curve, Shakopee, MN, Basenji Lane, North Fort Myers, FL, and Basenji St, Pretoria, South Africa.

 2010 Warner Brothers has released Good-bye, My Lady, the movie from 1956, on DVD: Original Black & White, Original recording remastered, Widescreen, NTSC.
-Read how it happened HERE.
+Read how it came to first be a video release in 1990 HERE.

 2011 Both Ntomba Lokoso and Ntomba Mosika imported from Africa received the approval of the BCOA membership and are registered with AKC as Foundation Stock.
 Click their names to see details of their applications.